Producer: John Dunning

 An American POW comes home to a hero’s welcome — and a wife engaged to another man.
 Mentally unstable, things get worse when four thugs torture him trying to get his money.
 So he spends the rest of the movie killing them.

 The screenplay by Paul Schrader certainly brings to mind his then-recent success, Taxi Driver.
 Regardless, this is a really good revenge film.

 Starring William Devane (Knots Landing).
-Featuring Tommy Lee Jones (No Country for Old Men), Linda Haynes (Human Experiments), James Best (Shock Corridor), Dabney Coleman (9 to 5), Lisa Richards (Dark Shadows), Luke Askew (Night of the Serpent), and James Victor (Stand and Deliver).
+Featuring Tommy Lee Jones (No Country for Old Men), Linda Haynes (Human Experiments), James Best (Shock Corridor), Dabney Coleman (9 to 5), Lisa Richards, Luke Askew, and James Victor (Stand and Deliver).

 Room 33 (2009)